hardskulls/Survace/README.md

 ### Monetization 💰
 Power comes at a price, let alone a dark one.
-However, the first taste is always free. 🍪
+But the first taste is always free. 🍪

 ---